The First Age of Darkness came to an end with the rise of the Empire of Keshim.

 Rise and Fall of Elinica

-But that was all about to change.
+But all of that was about to change.